There are four major types of high blood pressure that may occur during pregnancy:

 ●No previous history of high blood pressure.

 Over time, some pregnant women with gestational hypertension will develop proteinuria or other signs of preeclampsia and be considered preeclamptic, while others will be diagnosed with chronic hypertension because of persistently high blood pressure after delivery.

 WOMEN AT RISK FOR PREECLAMPSIA

-There are no tests that can reliably predict who will get preeclampsia, and there is no way to prevent it.
+There are no tests that can reliably predict who will get preeclampsia, and there is no way to completely prevent it.
 Women with one or more of the following characteristics have an increased risk of developing preeclampsia:

 ●First pregnancy (excluding miscarriages)